Blog / Best EPPP Prep Programs Compared (2026 Update): AATBS, PsychPrep, PrepJet, TSM & thePsychology.ai

 Where they fall short:

 • Pricing is on the higher end.
-PrepJet runs $159–$429/month depending on the planmore expensive than Academic Review and closer to the Taylor Study Method range.
-For a product that markets itself as an affordable option, the upper tiers can add up quickly.
+PrepJet runs $159 to $429/month depending on the plan, more expensive than Academic Review and in the Taylor Study Method range.
+For a product that markets itself as an affordable option, the upper tiers can add up quickly, especially across a multi-month study window.

 • Question quality concerns.
 Some users have described the questions as "awkward and purposefully ambiguous," with practice scores in the 40s-50s after a month of studying.
 Ambiguous questions can train you to second-guess yourself in ways that don't match the actual EPPP format.